BradleyCulley/bradleyculley.github.io/_posts/2023-02-17-broken-solved-and-unsolved.md

     You can read the full paper [here](https://link.springer.com/epdf/10.1140/epjp/i2013-13022-4?sharing_token=Gperu3fdOITR0zMEfPK_VosPkCdkOxEKPl2JoxdvwqF_JbG2hDZqlqnKgjgFWT-bXBCMgUzjxUWpJDnBU8tTTHMs_UIR_vcQidhgdw9WJFijFF8L3U5ij0qphf2TsREvm5_i4Rvun9ICBYQ_rkNpTD9XEEz1Ux_AO4E7gnZjMPQ%3D).
 </p>
 <p>
-    CCC, and its purported experimental evidence, are not widely accepted by the scientific community.
+    CCC, and its purported experimental evidence, are not widely accepted by the scientific community.<br/>
     Whether it's true or not isn't the point though: Penrose gave it a serious shot.
 </p>

 <p>
-I've long been fascinated with problems like Fermat's Last Theorem.
+I've long been fascinated with problems like Fermat's Last Theorem.<br/>
-There's a certain gravitas to a problem unsolved since 1637.
+There's a certain gravitas to a problem unsolved since 1637.<br/>
 It has timelessness.
 There's epistemic humility: "this ain't easy".
 </p>

 <p>
-This lens of thinking has helped me put purported solutions in perspective.
+This lens of thinking has helped me put purported solutions in perspective.<br/>
-Did some dude just recently, in the year 2024, finally figure out how to have harmonious romantic relationships?
+Did some dude just recently, in the year 2024, finally figure out how to have harmonious romantic relationships?<br/>
 And he's shouting-ly marketing it to you somewhere?
 </p>